build-on-aws/building-apache-kafka-connectors/README.md

 terraform apply -auto-approve
 ```

 It may take several minutes for this deployment to finish, depending on your network speed, AWS region selected, and other factors.
-On average, you can expect something like 30 minutes or more.
-Please note that the Terraform code will create several resources in your AWS account.
+On average, you can expect something like **45 minutes**.

+🚨 Please note that the Terraform code will create **35 resources** in your AWS account.
+It includes a VPC, subnets, security groups, IAM roles, CloudWatch log streams, an S3 bucket, a MSK cluster, an MSK Connect instance, and one EC2 instance.
 For this reason, be sure to execute the ninth step to destroy these resources, so you don't end up with an unexpected bill.

 Once the deployment completes, you should see the following output: